-During the 2013-2014 year, Fonterra demonstrated a variable level of environmental performance overall.
-Of the 21 consents for which compliance and environmental performance could be categorised, 3 (14%) were rated 'improvement required' and 18 (86%) 'high'.
-During the year under review there were two incidents associated with the Whareroa site (one regarding exceedance of BOD in stormwater results which resulted in the issuing of an abatement notice, and one due to excessive dust during construction).
+During the 2014-2015 year, Fonterra demonstrated a good level of environmental performance and high level of administrative performance with the resource consents as defined in Section 1.1.4.
+Of the 21 consents for which compliance and environmental performance could be categorised, 1 (5%) was rated 'improvement required', 3 (14%) were rated 'good' and 17 (81%) were rated 'high'.
+During the year under review there were seven incidents associated with the Whareroa site, none of which required follow up enforcement action.